D-Day and Utah Beach

 A heavy steel frame held the door leading further into the bunker.
 The Germans spent a few years fortifying this part of France, pouring lots of concrete.

 Below are a couple of pictures showing how wide the beach can be at low tide.
-You can see from the shadows in the picture at left that this visit was just before sunset.
+You can see from the shadows that this visit was just before sunset.

 Tidal bulges follow the sun and moon.
 Each is a pair of bulges, one on the side of Earth closest to that body (that is, where the sun or moon appears to be directly overhead), and one on the opposite side.
 Those solar and lunar bulges combine in complicated ways, made far more complicated yet by the submarine topology, currents, and so on, and vary on top of that with weather patterns.
 Low barometric pressure, most extreme within storms, literally sucks the ocean into that area and can make high tides unusually higher.